donwung/MHWShopListAndPriceEditor_Updated/README.md

 # Provisions Shop and Price Editor
-Also available @ [https://www.nexusmods.com/monsterhunterworld/mods/2058](https://www.nexusmods.com/monsterhunterworld/mods/2058) but this repo will be the best spot to get the most recent updates.
+~~Also available @ [https://www.nexusmods.com/monsterhunterworld/mods/2058](https://www.nexusmods.com/monsterhunterworld/mods/2058) but this repo will be the best spot to get the most recent updates.~~

+This is a fork of a fork of a fork.

+I'm updating for completeness since:

+- the OG ShopList Editor is 404'd

+- the OG editor doesn't have the QoL and other features of MHWShopListAndPriceEditor

+- MHWSLAPE is a tad outdated

+This will be reuploaded on Nexus and this repo (ideally) should mirror the most recent version of MHW (as of writing this README, MHW is version 15.21).

 **Now Requires Stracker's Loader
 [https://www.nexusmods.com/monsterhunterworld/mods/1982](https://www.nexusmods.com/monsterhunterworld/mods/1982)**